bennn/bubbles/README.md

 Finding Test Files
 ------------------

 By default, `ocamltest mymodule` searches for files matching the pattern "mymodule" in the current working directory and its containing folders.
-You can change this behavior. `ocamltest -d <dirname> mymodule` starts the search in the directory `dirname`, instead of the current directory (the `--directory` option does the same thing).
+You can change this behavior.
+`ocamltest -d <dirname> mymodule` starts the search in the directory `dirname`, instead of the current directory.
+The `--directory` option does the same thing.
 Also, you can set the environment variable `OCAMLTEST_HOME`, which causes the harness to search from that directory instead of the current one.
 It's like running `ocamltest -d $OCAMLTEST_HOME mymodule`, just with less typing.

-2013-07-28, Ben Greenman (blg59)
+Author: _Ben Greenman (blg59)_
+Last Updated: _2013-07-28_